SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 Note that the first item in the array has an index of ``0``, not ``1``.
 Arrays in Swift are always zero-indexed.

-You can also use subscript syntax to change an existing value at a given index:
+You can use subscript syntax to change an existing value at a given index:

 .. testcode:: arraysInferred

    -> shoppingList[0] = "Six eggs"
    /> the first item in the list is now equal to \"\(shoppingList[0])\" rather than \"Eggs\"
    </ the first item in the list is now equal to "Six eggs" rather than "Eggs"

+You can also use subscript syntax to change a range of values at once, even if the replacement set of values has a different length than the range you are replacing.
+The following example replaces ``"Chocolate Spread"``, ``"Cheese"``, and ``"Butter"`` with ``"Bananas"`` and ``"Apples"``:

+.. testcode:: arraysInferred

+   -> shoppingList[4...6] = ["Bananas", "Apples"]
+   /> shoppingList now contains \(shoppingList.count) items
+   </ shoppingList now contains 6 items

 .. note::